-Twilio's integrated Flex Insights (formerly Flex WFO) gives users access to data and analytics for their Flex instance.
-Insights tracks events, and allows you to build dashboards, reports, and alerts to help improve your customer engagements.
-Best of all, basic Flex Insights use is included with both the active user (hourly) and named user (per-seat) pricing plans.
+Twilio's integrated Flex Insights gives users access to data and analytics for their Flex instance.
+Flex Insights tracks events, and allows you to build dashboards, reports, and alerts to help improve your customer engagements.
+Best of all, basic Flex Insights use is included with both the Active User Hour (hourly) and Named User (per-seat) pricing plans.
 This guide covers the Insights requirements, setup, and everything else you need to know to get started.

 Flex Insights Requirements

 To use Flex Insights, the following requirements must be met:

 - The project must be upgraded from the Free Trial

 - A Flex pricing plan must be selected

 Once these requirements have been met on your project, you're ready to set up and start using Flex Insights.

 - Access the Flex Pricing page in Console.

 - Enter the company name, email contact, and timezone, and then click Provision Insights

 - The Flex Settings page will be displayed.
 Under the Recordings section, click the Call Recording toggle to enable or disable recording of all calls.